-Ethernet LAN Ports
+Ethernet Ports

-Two Ethernet ports (LAN1/2) are located on the I/O back panel on the motherboard.
-These two LAN ports support 1-Gigabit LAN connections on the X10DRFR.
-In addition, an IPMI\Dedicated LAN is located next to LAN 2 on the back panel to provide IPMI/KVM support for the motherboard.
+Two Ethernet ports (LAN1/2) are located on the I/O back panel on the serverboard.
+These two LAN ports support Gigabit LAN connections on the X10DRFR-N, and 10-Gigabit LAN (TLAN) connections on the X10DRFR-NT.
+In addition, an IPMI Dedicated LAN is located next to LAN 2 on the back panel to provide IPMI/KVM support for the serverboard.
 All these ports accept RJ45 type cables.

-(Note: Please refer to the LED Indicator Section for LAN LED information.)
+Note: Please refer to the LED Indicator Section for LAN LED information.